nicoJaredGov/Interesting-Code/README.md

 # Interesting-Code

+A collection of algorithms and basic solvers for various problems.

 - Tower of Hanoi BFS Solution
-- my implementations of a Finite Automaton and Deterministic Turing Machine in python
+- Implementations of a Finite Automaton and Deterministic Turing Machine in Python
+- Python and C++ graph structures and algorithms
+- Basic Sudoku solver